julian-linux/fix-logo-game/README.md

 ## Fix Logo Game

-This fun game puts to test your ability to rearrange the logo in the correct order in the least amount of time possible
+This fun game challenge your ability to rearrange a logo in the correct order in the least amount of time possible

 ### Access Method